AdobeDocs/journey-optimizer.pt-BR/help/using/campaigns/create-campaign.md

    <!--If you are are creating an API-triggered campaign, the **[!UICONTROL cURL request]** section allows you to retrieve the **[!UICONTROL Campaign ID]** to use in the API call.
 [Learn more](api-triggered-campaigns.md)-->

->[!IMPORTANT]
->
->* O uso de públicos-alvo e atributos da [composição de público-alvo](../audience/get-started-audience-orchestration.md) não está disponível para uso com o Healthcare Shield ou o Privacy and Security Shield.
->
->* Para campanhas acionadas por API, o público-alvo precisa ser definido por meio de uma chamada de API.

 ## Criar a mensagem e configurar o rastreamento {#content}

+Agora você pode definir o conteúdo da mensagem.
+Siga as etapas abaixo:

-1. Na seção **[!UICONTROL Actions]**, selecione o canal.
+1. Na seção **[!UICONTROL Actions]**, selecione o canal de comunicação.

-   A lista de canais disponíveis depende do seu modelo de licenciamento.
-Para campanhas transacionais acionadas por API, somente os canais de Email, SMS e Notificação por push estão disponíveis.
+   A lista de canais disponíveis depende do modelo de licenciamento e dos complementos.
+Para campanhas acionadas por API, somente os canais de Email, SMS e Notificação por push estão disponíveis.

 1. Selecione a configuração do canal.